engineerhead/dns-server/README.md

 Web browsing and other internet activities depend upon DNS to provide the relevant information required to connect users to remote hosts.
 DNS mapping is distributed in a hierarchy of authorities/zones which will be explained later when we get to the recursive DNS resolver.

 This guide came into being as a goal to utilise free time and to understand DNS more deeply.
 The guides don't describe the whole journey and obviously the server implementation is for educational purposes.
 Final goal is to implement the toy DNS server in multiple languages.
-First language of choice is Javscript(Node JS)
+First language of choice is [Javscript(Node JS)](https://github.com/engineerhead/dns-server/tree/master/node-js) Second language of choice is [Ruby](https://github.com/engineerhead/dns-server/tree/master/ruby)

 ## [Guides to Build/Implement a DNS Server in Node.js(Javascript)](https://engineerhead.github.io/dns-server/)